mmashoto/sql_data_warehouse_project/README.md

 **TerraVolt** is a **global e-commerce company**, founded in **2014**, that provides an extensive range of **bikes, cycling components, and apparel**.
 With operations in **North America, Europe, Asia, and Africa**, TerraVolt has built a strong reputation for digital innovation, product quality, and customer engagement.
 The company’s rapid international growth has led to an increasingly complex data landscape, spanning **ERP, CRM, e-commerce, and marketing systems**.
 This growth underscored the need for a unified data management framework to enhance operational insight and analytical consistency.

-The **SQL EDW project** represents a key milestone in TerraVolt’s data strategy—integrating global data assets into a single, structured, and scalable repository.
+The **SQL EDW project** represents a key milestone in TerraVolt’s data strategy, integrating global data assets into a single, structured, and scalable repository.
 This project delivers a scalable data warehousing solution that integrates data from various sources, empowering data-driven decision-making through a robust **data architecture, ETL pipeline, and data modeling**.
 By leveraging industry best practices and a **medallion data architecture (Bronze, Silver, and Gold)**, this solution ensures data quality, consistency and reliability.

 ## Project Overview